krlmlr/actions-sync/README.md

 > - [r-lib/rprojroot](https://github.com/krlmlr/actions-subtree/tree/r-lib/rprojroot)
 > - ...
 >
-> The top level of the latter three branches contain the `.yaml` files from the `.github/workflows` directory in the remote repositories.
+> The top level of these branches contain the `.yaml` files from the `.github/workflows` directory in the remote repositories.
 > It also contains its own `.github` directory that powers the synchronization but is not copied to the remote repository.